 from Magma Copper Mines in San Manuel, Arizona, commuting from Tucson

 for 30 years.
-He thereafter worked at University Medical Center in
+He thereafter worked at University Medical Center as the

 Facilities Manager and finally retired in 1993.
-My mother was the
+My mother passed away

 I went to Tucson High School and graduated in 1968.
 I married in

-1969 and had my first son that same year, Art Aguilar, who is now an
+1969 and had my first son that same year, Art Aguilar, who is now a

 Aguilar was born, who is an excellent cook and has managed many kitchens

-physician at Northwest Medical Center in Internal Medicine.
+physician as a hospitalist in Internal Medicine.
 Needless to

 say, these three sons are my heart and soul and I am ever so proud of